PBGC Announces New Investment Policy

 FOR IMMEDIATE RELEASE

-WASHINGTON-The Pension Benefit Guaranty Corporation has adopted a new diversified investment policy to help ensure the federal insurance program can meet its long-term obligations to America's retirees, PBGC Director Charles E.F.
-Millard announced today.
+The Pension Benefit Guaranty Corporation has adopted a new investment policy to better manage the financial risks facing the federal pension insurance program, Executive Director Steven A. Kandarian announced today.

 — ### —